The Hoover Company: Development

 In the summer of 1969, Hoover further refined the Dial-A-Matic's design when they launched the 'Powerdrive' self-propulsion system on the Hoover model 1170.
 This idea took much of the effort out of pushing the cleaner, because, by using a system of gears, wheels, and belts, the cleaner used its own power to drive itself forward and backwards, the speed and direction being controlled entirely by the user though the 'Triple-Action' handgrip.
 The powerdrive feature on the model 1170 was so efficient, the user could push the bulky machine forward with one finger, and the feature could also be disengaged with a button on the handgrip so the machine could travel easily from room to room with the motor turned off, the machine was very difficult to push when the motor was turned off and the powerdrive was still activated.
 This was also the first vacuum cleaner available commercially that used the self-propulsion system.
 This extra technology made the Dial-A-Matic even heavier than the original and more expensive, at around $150 ($ today).
 The 'Powerdrive' system was carried over into the Concept range in 1978.
 The powerdrive system was later renamed "Self Propelled".
 Hoover continued to use this feature on many products of the 1980s and 1990s.
 It is still being used today by Hoover and numerous other companies.

 In 1986, the Hoover family sold the company to the Chicago Pacific Corporation, which was created using the remnants of the bankrupt Rock Island Railroad.
 It was acquired by Maytag Corporation in 1989.

 On Friday, 6 March 2009, Hoover confirmed that it would discontinue production of washing machines and other laundry products at its Merthyr Tydfil factory, Mid Glamorgan from Saturday, 14 March 2009; giving the reason, the company stated that it could no longer manufacture competitively priced laundry products at the plant.

 Hoover had initially announced its closure intentions on Tuesday, 18 November 2008, beginning a period of staff consultation.
 The company was established in the town just over sixty years prior, its factory at Pentrebach, Merthyr Tydfil, opening on 12 October 1948.

 Though 337 jobs were lost because of this decision, Hoover UK anticipated retaining its headquarters, logistics, storage and after sales service functions at the site, with some 113 workers retained.
 In 2019, Hoover opened a new head office in Warrington, Cheshire.
 It retained a distribution centre at Pentrebach.
+Hoover are the current shirt sponsor for Rugby League club Warrington Wolves.